googlecodelabs/orchestrate-with-kubernetes/labs/rolling-out-updates.md

 Kubernetes makes it easy to rollout updates to your applications using the builtin rolling update mechanism.
 In this lab you will learn how to:

-* Modify deployments to tigger rolling updates
+* Modify deployments to trigger rolling updates
 * Pause and resume an active rolling update
 * Rollback a deployment to a previous revision